srmagura/real-cancellable-promise/CONTRIBUTING.md

 2. Increment version in `package.json`.
 3. (If production release) Add a git tag in the format `v1.0.0`.
 4. Commit and push.
 Remember to push tags as well with `git push --tags`.
 5. `yarn npm publish` or `yarn npm publish --tag next`.
-The `prepublish` script will automatically do a clean and build.
+The `prepack` script will automatically do a clean and build.
 6. (If production release) Create a new release in GitHub.

 ## TypeDoc